gabeklein/expressive-mvc/README.md

 [Subscribers are lazy](#concept-lazy), they will only update a view for values seen to be in-use.

-A good idea is to destructure values used by a component.
-This keeps intent clear and prevents unexpected behavior.
+A good idea is to destructure out values used by a component.
+This keeps intent clear, preventing any unexpected behavior.

-Now, having already destructured, you might wonder how we'd access our instance.
+Now, having already destructured, you might wonder how we'd access our instance still.
 To cover for this, you'll see a `get` and `set` included with the returned state.

 > Not to be confused with the keywords!
-They're just properties, and both a simple reference back to state.
+Simple properties, both a reference back to state instance.

 ### `set`

-Through the destructure, we'll use `set` to update the properties of our instance.
+From the destructure, we'll use `set` to update the properties of our instance.

 ```jsx
 const KitchenCounter = () => {